Mas-Deabes/BeaconMe/README.md

 * The App will have to detect the google beacon devices and quickly figure out where it is

 * The implementation of Dijkstra's short path algorithm to find the quickest path from the current location (like a tomtom)

+* once a user has arrived to let them know they are in front of the room through a warning on the app itself